-These guidelines are the latest version of a document that was first approved in 1983 as the Staff Guidelines for the Protection of Steep Slopes and Stream Valleys.
-The first comprehensive revision was completed eight years later, when the renamed Guidelines for Environmental Management of Development in Montgomery County were approved in March, 1991.
+These guidelines are the latest version' of a document that was first approved in 1983 as the Staff Guidelines for the Protection of Steep Slopes and Stream Valleys.
+The first comprehensive revision was completed eight years later, when the renamed Guidelines for Environmental Management of Development in Montgomery County were approved in March 1991.
 At that time, it was anticipated that these guidelines would be a dynamic product, changing as the available data and science of natural resource protection improved.
-This version of the Environmental Guidelines, approved in February, 1997, is the result of the second comprehensive revision and is the third edition of the document.
+A subsequent version of the Environmental Guidelines, approved in February 1997, was the result of the second comprehensive revision and was the third edition of the document.
+The current version adds specific environmental protection guidelines for land development located in the portion of the Ten Mile Creek watershed within the 10 Mile Creek Master Plan Amendment and the County's recently created 10 Mile Creek Special Protection Area (which covers a portion of the Ten Mile Creek watershed), and provides technical updates to reflect changes approved at the County and State level since the last revision of the Guidelines in 2000.

-This document is a compilation of existing policies and guidelines that affect the protection of sensitive natural resources during the development process.
+This document compiles existing policies and guidelines that affect the protection of sensitive natural resources during the development process.
 Maryland's Economic Growth, Resource Protection and Planning Act of 1992 established the requirement that all local governments provide for protection of sensitive areas during the planning and development process.
 The Environmental Guidelines are the keystone of M-NCPPC's efforts to protect sensitive areas in Montgomery County.

-The Environmental Guidelines also aids in the implementation of other State and County programs and laws by providing one streamlined document that includes guidance to meet many different regulations and goals.
+The Environmental Guidelines also aid in the implementation of other State and County programs and laws by providing one streamlined document that provides guidance to meet many different regulations and goals.
 These guidelines work in concert with the forest conservation legislation to support the goal of the Maryland Stream ReLeaf program to restore and conserve riparian forest buffers throughout the state.
 Protection of sensitive environmental resources is a key element of the State's Smart Growth strategy.
-The Chesapeake Bay Tributary Teams are implementing strategies for non-point source pollution reduction, relying on appropriate land use design, stream buffer protection and Best Management Practices (BMPs) such as implemented through the Guidelines.

-In addition, federal requirements for lower concentrations of contaminants in waterways can also be partially achieved through the concepts found in the guidelines.
-The Countywide Stream Protection Strategy (CSPS), developed jointly by the County Department of Environmental Protection (DEP) and M-NCPPC, provides assessments of the quality of county watersheds and assigns them to watershed management categories.
+In addition, federal requirements for lower concentrations of contaminants in waterways can be partially achieved through the concepts found in the guidelines.
+The Countywide Stream Protection Strategy (CSPS), developed jointly by the Montgomery County Department of Environmental Protection (DEP) and M-NCPPC, provides assessments of the quality of county watersheds and assigns them to watershed management categories.
 This document is a key element in implementing the watershed protection tools that are recommended for each CSPS watershed management category.